- Chart

 Weaknesses

-- Geographic concentration in Florida exposes it to hurricane risk
+- Geographic concentration in Florida, making it susceptible to regional economic and catastrophic events.

 Opportunities